linebender/parley/parley/tests/README.md

 It will update snapshots of the failed tests.

-## Usage of xtask when test fails
+## Usage of xtask when a test fails

-After some tests fails, you may run the following for generating kompari HTML report:
+After some tests fail, you may run the following for generating a Kompari HTML report:

 ```bash
 cargo xtask report